 Is the truth really out there?
-More than 22 years after The X-Files made its television debut, and almost 14 years since it went off the air, Fox Mulder and Dana Scully have since returned to our televisions—and will be returning for an 11th season in the near future—here are 20 facts about the iconic series that will make you a believer.
+After a thrilling nine-season run, The X-Files aired its original series finale 15 years ago today, on May 19, 2002.
+Though Fox Mulder and Dana Scully have since returned to our televisions—and will be returning for an 11th season in the near future—here are 20 facts about the iconic series that will make you a believer.

 1. THE IDEA FOR THE SHOW ORIGINATED WITH A PUBLIC OPINION SURVEY.